 Many things are certain to run through the head of any auto accident victim in the hours, days and weeks after the event itself.
 Such individuals may begin to wonder how much work they will miss while recovering from their injuries.
 Concerns may also arise with regard to the staggering medical bills that begin to mount.
 Thoughts may, at least for the short-term, be almost totally trained upon the physical pain and suffering they are experiencing.
 Once the dust begins to settle, however, those seriously harmed in a vehicle crash are likely to start contemplating whether a lawsuit will be necessary in order to secure the full amount of financial compensation to which they are entitled.
-Attorney Jeremy Rosenthal understands the challenges these and other issues can pose and is ready to help assess each client's circumstances and provide the insights required for sound decision making.
+Denver accident attorney Jeremy Rosenthal understands the challenges these and other issues can pose and is ready to help assess each client’s circumstances and provide the insights required for sound decision making.

 Negotiation and Settlement of Claims

 It is important for auto accident victims to realize that the lion’s share of all personal injury matters of this nature is settled with insurance carriers well before litigation has a chance to rear its head.
 Resolution of claims in this way provides a number of key advantages, and it makes good sense for injured parties to give careful consideration to the benefits of reaching an early settlement.
 Achieving mutual agreement with an insurance company provides victims with the ability to receive compensation more swiftly than would otherwise be possible, prevents the inconvenience of depositions, hearings, and trial proceedings and also eliminates the risk inherent in allowing a judge or jury to dictate the outcome of a case.